-At Erickson - Aamodt Orthodontics, we have been creating beautiful smiles for years.
-Whether you or your family have visited Drs.
-Erickson and Aamodt and our team for a single visit or have been loyal patients throughout the years, we would love to hear your thoughts about your experience!
+Whether you’ve just come in for an initial orthodontic consultation with Drs.
+Erickson and Aamodt or your family has been visiting office for years, we would love to hear your thoughts about your treatment.
 In fact, we encourage you to leave a few words for us below or on our Facebook page!

 We look forward to reading your feedback!